Support Us Button Widget

 A major first

-When built, it became the first largest unsupported steel dome coliseum in the world and the first free-spanning dome in the US.
+When built, it became the largest unsupported steel dome coliseum in the world and the first free-spanning dome in the US.

 The first concert